1899 British Lions tour to Australia: Plan for tour to New Zealand

-Some hope has still held out for a New Zealand leg of the tour, provided that the NSWRFU cut short the Australian leg of the tour by a week, reducing the number of test matches to three, and cutting country matches, thereby providing time for a short trip to Auckland and Wellington.
+Some hope was still held out for a New Zealand leg of the tour, provided that the NSWRFU cut short the Australian leg of the tour by a week, reducing the number of test matches to three, and cutting country matches, thereby providing time for a short trip to Auckland and Wellington.
 The NZRU offered only £250 for the two matches, and not the £400 plus all expenses that was requested for the two games.
 Billy Warbrick in a letter to the Referee highlighted the generosity of the NSWRFU offer, as it stood to lose an estimated £1200 from the loss of two major matches in Australia.
 The British team decided in mid-July to not make the tour of New Zealand.

-As an alternative to touring New Zealand, expectations formed that a match would be played against an Australasian team, consisting of Australian and New Zealand players.
+As an alternative to touring New Zealand, expectations formed that a match would be played against an Australasian team consisting of Australian and New Zealand players.
 There was also the proposal that a match against a New Zealand team would be played in Australia if the British decided not to travel on to New Zealand.
 Subsequently, the NZRU forbade their players from playing in the matches in Australia.
 The NSWRFU proposed a date for New Zealand to play in Australia, on 5 August, with a combined Australasian match played a week later on 12 August.
 This plan was declined by the NZRU, citing the resolutions of the local unions to not send players to Australia.

 During the British tour, proposals were made by players in New Zealand to make a tour of Britain in 1900.
 This tour did not happen.